nadia-syailendra/Data-Pipeline-Automation-for-Dummy-Bank-Transaction-Fraud-Detection/README.md

 6. Customer_Email to match regex contains [emailname@domain.ext]
 7. Customer_Name column value  length be between 2 to 40 characters

-All the expectations in the dataset has been validated successfully.

-### ETL

----
+**(2) Automation:** ETL & workflow orchestration

 The ETL process is done using PySpark.

-1. Extract

-I used Kagglehub to download dataset from Kaggle and store into the project's root directory.
+1. **Extract:** Data extraction with Kagglehub to download dataset from Kaggle and store into the project's root directory.

-2. Transform

-I performed data cleaning and checked for missing values, data duplicates and inconsistent data types.
-In this process, I converted data type where necessary and saved the cleaned data into the project's root directory.

-3. Load
+2. **Transform:** Reused Phase 1 cleaning code and adjusted it to PySpark

-To store the data into the database,  I established a database connection with MongoDB.
-I created the database and collection, converted the dataset into a list dictionaries, and inserted the documents into the MongoDB collection.
+3. **Load:** Established a database connection with MongoDB and inserted the documents into the MongoDB collection.

-### Workflow Orchestration

----
+Orchestration is done using Airflow.

-Implemented workflow orchestration using Apache Airflow to automate and scheduled the ETL pipeline.
+4. **Orchestration:** Implemented workflow orchestration using to automate and schedule the ETL pipeline.

 ## Conclusion